laurentpayot/floweret/README.md

 runtime-signature
 =================

 Type-checking for functions at runtime with native JavaScript types signatures.
-Primarily designed for CoffeeScript but you can use it in JavaScript as well.

 Features
 --------

-* Super-simple syntax: native types
+* Super-simple native types syntax, highlighted by your editor of choice.
-* Efficient: direct type evaluation, no string to parse
+* Efficient: direct type evaluation, no string to parse.
-* Lightweight: ± 100 LOC
+* Lightweight: 6.1 kb minified, 2.1 kb minified and gzipped.
-* No dependencies
+* No dependencies.
+* :coffee: Primarily designed for CoffeeScript but you can use it in JavaScript as well.

 Install
 -------